vitorstabile/java-language-oop-basics/README.md

 **String[] args**: String[] args means an array of sequence of characters (Strings) that are passed to the "main" function.

+**System.out.println("Hello World!")**: Is a method to print in the console that recive a statement.

 # Usage <a name="usage"></a>